psychemedia/storytelling-notes/axe-porridge-stone-soup.md

 "Well! you shall have a pot.
 There, now what do you want with it?"

-"I want," said the Traveller, "tto make a mess of stone soup?"
+"I want," said the Traveller, "to make a mess of stone soup?"

 "Stone soup?" cried the woman, "I never heard of that before.
 Of what will you make it?"